Lintu3/Raspberry_Project/README.md

 **Added a small script to show how hot my house has been lately.** Showing temperatures of 31 degrees celsius and more.

+**The soil moisture measuring is currently off because making changes in house.** Temperature and air humidity are still collecting data.

 While it's currently controlled from a **desktop PC**, adjusting your modem settings allows access from **any device**.

+**Creating a web API for easy readings.**
 ---

 🔩 Hardware Used